AnaraB/MyRun/README.md

 Project MyRun
 This project is the production of an app called ‘MyRun’.
 This app logs a user’s running activity and stores it in their local storage.

-The app was designed as part of a project work completed by Aygerim, Eyram, Teddy and Esther on the Front-end web developer bootcamp.
-The app will be maintained by the developers.
+The app was designed as part of a project work by Aygerim, Eyram, Teddy and Esther on the Front-end web developer bootcamp.
+The app will be maintained by the collaborators.

 The idea of creating this app came from the need for a reporting app for user's running activity.
 In the app, the user is presented with the ability to record the running activity that they have undertaken, including the distance covered and the time spent on the activity.
 In the app, locations are marked with markers on the map.